~ Seed for PEAS ~

 Classed as ‘semi - early’ this makes a good second-early or maincrop pea.
 It has smooth (rather than wrinkled) seeds, so it can be autumn or early spring without risk of rot, but pick small for sweetness.

 Fast growing, curved pods, slightly flattened sweet peas.
-Now very rare, we are producing here in Pembrokeshire whenever possible.
+Now very rare, we are producing here on Ian and Rhiannons farm in Pembrokeshire whenever possible, please save your own seed if you want to keep this old variety going.

 Stock: